mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 In addition to the Swordplay aspect, players can build a custom swordplay stunt.
 A swordplay stunt consists of four elements: appearance, edge, main hand, and off-hand.

 - **Appearance:** The qualities an observer might notice about the fencing style.
 It can be flamboyant or crude, straightforward or sly.
 Appearance is often used to create an advantage.
 - **Edge:** A particular trick or set of maneuvers the fencer uses to seize the upper hand or score the final blow.
-Both appearance and edge can be used with any weapon as they are the product of technique and not tied to a fencer’s equipment.
+Both appearance and edge can be used with any weapon as they are the product of technique and not tied to a fencer's equipment.
 - **Main Hand:** Every fencing style requires a sword and each blade offers a unique benefit that only a fencer trained in the blade can use.
 - **Off Hand:** Fencers employ a variety of off-hand techniques and weapons, usually for defensive purposes.
 A fencer only gains the benefit of a main hand or off hand weapon when using the appropriate gear.